confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 Defunct organisations that still exist legally but are thought to be completely inactive are not generally included for practical reasons.
 The focus is on active entities.

 ## Treaties not resulting in a new organisation
 Often countries enter into formal agreements to co-operate but no new organisation is created.
 These will not be included.
-As an example, AUKUS is an alliance between three countries (Australia, the United Kingdom and the United States) but the treaty does not create a new legal person.
+As an example, AUKUS is an alliance between three countries (Australia, the United Kingdom and the United States) but the [AUKUS treaty](https://assets.publishing.service.gov.uk/media/67504f270b3e68dfc448c85f/TS_92.2024_UK_Australia_USA_Agreement_Exchange_Naval_Nuclear_Propulsion_Information.pdf) does not create a new legal person.

 ## Entities established by informal agreements
 Organisations that are established through informal agreements such as memoranda of understanding (MOU) are not included.
 For example, the [Eastern Africa Power Pool](https://eappool.org/) is a regional institution set up through a memorandum of understanding between members (and another between utility oprators).
 MOUs are not legally binding.